-The IBMP members have decided to manage for a decreasing population during the winter of 2018-2019; primarily reducing the numbers of bison in northern Yellowstone.
+The IBMP members have decided to manage for a stable to slightly decreasing population during the winter of 2020-2021 by removing 500 to 700 bison and focusing removals on bison in northern Yellowstone.
 The IBMP members plan to manage numbers and distribution of bison through public and treaty harvests in Montana.
-Also, the NPS will initiate capture operations at Stephen's Creek throughout the winter season to meet population management and conflict resolution objectives.
+The NPS will initiate capture operations at Stephen's Creek throughout the winter season to meet population management, quarantine, and conflict resolution objectives.
 During capture operations, sufficient numbers of bison will be allowed to pass by the facility to continue to provide treaty and state hunting opportunities.

 The NPS will monitor bison abundance and movements through the winter.
-The CSKT, NPT, and MFWP will work with the SBT, Yakama Nation, CTUIR, and Blackfeet Nation to compile information on hunter harvest on a weekly basis.
+The CSKT, NPT, and MFWP will work with the SBT, Yakama Nation, CTUIR, Blackfeet Nation, and Northern Arapaho to compile information on hunter harvest on a weekly basis.
 The NPS will incorporate the harvest information with data regarding management culls, predation off-take, and winter-kill.